zhouhuashan/onnxruntime/docs/IR.md

 ### Operators

 All operators named within graph and library nodes MUST be explicitly declared within the graph or the transitive closure of its imported libraries.
-Such declerations MUST have full type information on all operands and SHOULD have shape information when applicable and possible.
-All operator attributes MOST also be typed.
+Such declarations MUST have full type information on all operands and SHOULD have shape information when applicable and possible.
+All operator attributes MUST also be typed.

 See [Operators.md](Operators.md) for details on the standard set of available operators.